Near-optimal Coresets For Least-Squares Regression: Introduction

-Our first contribution is a deterministic, polynomial-time algorithm for constructing a rich coreset for arbitrarily constrained linear regression.
-Let \math{k} be the ``effective dimension'' of the data and let $\epsilon>0$ be the desired accuracy parameter.
-Our algorithm constructs a rich coreset of size \math{O\left(k/\epsilon^2\right)}, which achieves a \math{\left(1+\epsilon\right)}-relative error performance guarantee.
-In other words, solving the regression problem on the coreset results in a solution which fits \emph{all} the data with an error which is at most \math{\left(1+\epsilon\right)} worse than the best possible fit to all the data.
+Our first contribution is a deterministic, polynomial-time algorithm for constructing a coreset for arbitrarily constrained linear regression.
+Let \math{k} be the ``effective dimension'' of the data (the rank of the data matrix) and let $\epsilon>0$ be the desired accuracy parameter.
+Our algorithm constructs a coreset of size \math{O\left(k/\epsilon^2\right)}, which achieves a \math{\left(1+\epsilon\right)}-relative error performance guarantee.
+In other words, solving the regression problem on the coreset results in a solution which fits all the data with an error which is at most \math{\left(1+\epsilon\right)} worse than the best possible fit to all the data.
 We extend our results to the setting of multiple response regression using more sophisticated techniques.
-Underlying our proofs are two sparsification tools from linear algebra \citep{BSS09,BDM11a}, which may be of general interest to the machine learning community.
+Our proofs are based on two sparsification tools from linear algebra \cite{BSS09,BDM11a}, which may be of general interest to the machine learning community, and we discuss these in some detail.